NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 ## Installing a NuGet package in 3 easy steps

-1. Open the project in Visual Studio, open the console using the **Tools > NuGet Package Manager > Package Manager Console** command.
-For a solution with more than one project, select the desired project from the `Default project` drop down.
+1. Open the project/solution in Visual Studio, and open the console using the **Tools > NuGet Package Manager > Package Manager Console** command.

 2. Find the package you want to install.
 If you already know this, skip to step 3.